 Feed weekly with a weak liquid fertilizer that encourages blooming.

 As a tropical species, they thrive in the warmer months and don't take kindly to frost and winter months.
-If left by themselves in winter, the every Datura leaf will drop and the plant most likely dies.
+If left by themselves in winter, every Datura leaf will drop and the plant most likely dies.

 Daturas are ridiculously easy to grow from seed.
 They need full sun and rich fertile earth that drains well.
 Sow seeds directly outside into a prepared bed in fall in warmer climates and in early spring after all danger of frost has passed in cooler climates.